 Leaving Amplitude?

-Amplitude is enterprise product analytics: priced by monthly tracked users so a spike inflates the bill, often sold through a sales call, and it expects event taxonomy and schema planning before you see value. smolanalytics is self-serve, cheap, yours to own, tells you what to fix, and lets your own AI answer questions for free.
+Amplitude is enterprise product analytics: priced by usage (monthly tracked users and event volume) so a spike inflates the bill, with a free tier and a self-serve Plus plan but a sales call for Growth and Enterprise, and it leans on event taxonomy and schema planning for its deeper reports. smolanalytics is self-serve, cheap, yours to own, tells you what to fix, and lets your own AI answer questions for free.

 is smolanalytics a good Amplitude alternative?

 Yes, if Amplitude's price or weight is the problem.
 Amplitude is enterprise product analytics: priced by monthly tracked users, so a traffic spike inflates the bill, often sold through a sales call, and it expects event taxonomy and schema planning before you get value.
-Its own CEO has said pricing is the top cited issue for adopting Amplitude. smolanalytics is a single MIT-licensed Go binary you self-host free, or an isolated cloud instance from $9/month, self-serve, no call.
-You drop one snippet and ask a question in plain English; it leads with a verdict on what to fix, and your own Claude or Cursor answers over MCP on your own model, computed from the same reports the dashboard renders, with a CI test that fails the build if they ever differ.
+Its own CEO has said pricing is the top cited issue for adopting Amplitude. smolanalytics is an isolated instance per project, free for 14 days on the full trial, then $19/month, self-serve, no call, and your data exports in one file, any time.
+You drop one snippet and ask a question in plain English; it leads with a verdict on what to fix, and your own Claude or Cursor answers over MCP on your own model, computed from the same reports the dashboard renders.
+And if the product you measure is itself an AI agent, the same engine computes its observability from those events (tool-call latency p50/p90/p99, error taxonomy, and conversation health like re-ask and resolution), which Amplitude does not do.
 It is built for builders and small teams who want the answer, not for an enterprise that needs Amplitude's depth and governance.

 why people leave Amplitude